iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 *When I took this screenshot, the first reply to the post was "I miss Aperture. \<long digital sigh\>".*
 {:.center}

-So, I dug out the 'ol Trashcan Mac Pro I [lovingly reviewed here on this very blog](https://ikennd.ac/blog/2014/07/mac-pro-review-developer-edition/) over eleven years ago and fired up Aperture to document *why* it was so special.
+So, I dug out the 'ol Trashcan Mac Pro I [lovingly reviewed here on this very blog](https://ikennd.ac/blog/2014/07/mac-pro-review-developer-edition/) over eleven years ago and fired up Aperture to document — at least partially — just *why* it was so special.

 <img width="600" src="/pictures/aperture/stack-o-macs.jpg" /> \\
 *The Mac Studio is a perfectly cromulent computer, but it just doesn't have the **verve** of the classics, you know?*